FoxesRipper/sfrwinactivation/README.md

 Version beta 0.2 - [Download sfrwinactivation](https://github.com/FoxesRipper/sfrwinactivation/releases/download/sfrwinactivation-0.2-beta/sfrwinactivation.exe)

-At the «Beta 0.2» stage, only the Windows activator is guaranteed to work for now
+At the “Beta 0.3” stage only the activator for Windows, installation of Microsoft Office 2021 and accordingly activation of it is guaranteed to work for now.